MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 We want the same for time series data.
 So the purpose of this document is to find a standard for time series data so time series analysis becomes more easy.

-# How to pick right format
+# How to pick the right format

 Before one can pick the right format, one needs to